Custom Industrial Fans

 When the need for moving large sections of cardboard, long continuous strings of paper, or plastic matrix scraps from punching processes, trim fans can be used to “chop up” and convey cardboard, paper, plastic and other friable materials.
 These “chopper” fans reduce materials to a size that allows it to be pneumatically conveyed.
 The wheel construction is altered to a heavy duty design with up to 1/2” thick blades and sharpened blade tips are sometimes added to the wheel.
 The housing interior surfaces are assembled continuously and snag free with all interior nuts and bolts removed.

-An unhoused fan wheel uses the enclosure it exhausts from as the fan housing.
-This design is used in oven exhaust, furnace fans and custom air handlers.
+Plug fans are designed to fit into the wall of a cabinet or enclosure. they are available as Arrangement 9, belt driven or Arrangement 4, direct drive fans.
+The unhoused fan wheel uses the enclosure it exhausts from as the fan housing.
+Optional thickness insulated panels and inlet bells are available options.
+The plug fan design is seen often in oven exhaust, furnace fans and custom air handlers.